MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/fragmented-inbound-batch.md

 ---
 description: "Learn more about: Fragmented Inbound Batch"
-title: "Fragmented Inbound Batch | Microsoft Docs" ms.custom: ""
+title: "Fragmented Inbound Batch"

 ms.date: "06/08/2017"
-ms.prod: "biztalk-server"
+ms.prod: biztalk-server
-ms.reviewer: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
+ms.topic: article
 helpviewer_keywords:
   - "batching, fragmenting messages"
   - "messages, fragmenting"
   - "fragmenting messages"
 ms.assetid: 5844710e-f662-48a3-bf1a-bc1ba91e678a
 caps.latest.revision: 4
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"

 ---
 # Fragmented Inbound Batch
 You can configure [!INCLUDE[HL7_CurrentVersion_FirstRef](../../includes/hl7-currentversion-firstref-md.md)] to receive a message batch, extract the messages from the batch, and then route the individual messages to the destination system.
 If you enable fragmentation, the inbound batch fragments into individual messages; otherwise, the batch is processed and routed as a single 'batch' or interchange.
 You use BTAHL7 Configuration Explorer to enable batching.
 For more information about enabling batching, see [Configuring Batching](../../adapters-and-accelerators/accelerator-hl7/configuring-batching.md).